Ask Jean: Vacation Oils?

-The Goe smells like a vacation—not in a Coppertone-y way, but a faintly floral, almost humid way.
+The Goe smells like a vacation—not in a Coppertone-y way, but in a faintly floral, almost humid way.
 (Think of the pink-gold, warm air of Joan Didion in Honolulu.)
 It feels smooth and sexy going on; somehow the Goe formulators have mimicked the softness and slip of chemical silicones and other texturizers, using only healthy, nourishing oils.
-The oils (there are 28 of them) are bursting with antioxidants, not to mention deeply moisturizing, and though the balm feels cushily thick, it sinks in instantly.
+The oils (there are twenty-eight of them) are bursting with antioxidants, not to mention deeply moisturizing, and though the balm feels cushily thick, it sinks in instantly.

 Order two, though, so there’s a fresh supply upon your return—you’re going to want it, believe me.